Objectives

 4. Write-up analysis.

 There are several things you need to include when writing up a mediation analysis.
-Writing up a mediation analysis includes the write-up for each individual models with and without the mediator (Model 1 and Model 2 above - these numbers are also included in the output for the mediate() function), and also the estimated indirect effect and associated confidence intervals.
+Writing up a mediation analysis includes reporting the total and direct effects (in Model 1 and Model 3 above respectively, but these numbers are also included in the output for the mediate() function), and also the estimated indirect effect and associated confidence intervals.
 Usually, you would want to accompany the write-up with a path diagram such as the one above.

 Note: While we report the results in text above, it is sometimes also easier to report the separate models in a table.